DAYS UNTIL GREEK FESTIVAL 2025:

 Classic Dinner Plate

-Fixed plate includes Pastitsio, 2 Keftedes (meat balls), Tiropita, and Spanakopita.
+Fixed plate includes Pastitsio, 2 Keftedes (meat balls), Tiropita, Dolmades, and Spanakopita.
 No Substitutions.

 almond